 The bypass register is selected in the scan path.
 A logic 0 value is captured in the bypass register during Capture-DR. The device operates in the test mode.
 The test operation specified in the BCR is executed during Run-Test/Idle.
-The four test operations decoded by the BCR are: sample inputs/toggle outputs (TOPSIP), PRPG, PSA, and simultaneous PSA and PRPG (PSA/PRPG).
+The five test operations decoded by the BCR are: sample inputs/toggle outputs (TOPSIP), PRPG, PSA, simultaneous PSA and PRPG (PSA/PRPG), and simultaneous PSA and binary count up (PSA/COUNT).